 **Please note this masterclass will not be available on-demand**

-During the IS Europe 2019 and 2020, a workshop was organized around recent developments in the CIS world.
-Because of the success of those workshops, a similar workshop will be repeated at IS Europe 2021.
+During the IS Europe 2020 and 2021, a workshop was organized around recent developments in the CIS world and because of the popularity will be re-run in Autumn 2021.
 A lookback of the developments over the last 12 months will be given, including critical comments on the published papers and data-sheets.
 In many cases the information made available to the general public contains a lot of rubbish and data that makes no sense.
 The speaker will analyse the figures and numbers published and will compare them to data available from other companies.
 A real, unbiased benchmark of performance data will be given in the workshop.

 Albert Theuwissen Biography